Father Peter Dunne

 Summary of Sexual Abuse Allegations against Father Peter Dunne:

-Father Peter Dunne worked as a priest in the Archdiocese of Philadelphia for four decades despite the fact that he was diagnosed as “an untreatable pedophile” multiple times, according to the 2005 grand jury report.
+Father Peter Dunne worked as a priest in the Archdiocese of Philadelphia for four decades.
+According to the Philadelphia 2005 Grand Jury Report, he was diagnosed as “an untreatable pedophile” multiple times.
 He ultimately retired as a priest in good standing in 1995, nine years after the first allegation against him was made.

 All of the following information was part of the 19-page case study prepared by the grand jury: